Crab pasta is incredibly quick and easy, but also wonderfully fresh, delicately flavored and thoroughly delicious. A great quick meal.

 Crab pasta is so easy and delicious, it's definitely one to add into your meal plan for a night when you don't have all that much time, but still want something tasty and homemade.
 It's definitely going to be something we have again soon.

-- 1-2 cloves of garlic, depending on size (or more to taste - this isn't that strong)
+- 1 clove garlic or 2, depending on size (or more to taste - this isn't that strong)

 - Cook the pasta according to the packet instructions - would recommend slightly al dente.